Revised June 16, 2015

 St. Jude Medical, Inc., and its affiliates (together referred to in this policy as “St. Jude Medical”, “we” and/or “us”) are committed to protecting and respecting the privacy of individuals.
 We collect, use, disclose, and otherwise process personal information in accordance with applicable privacy/data protection laws in force in

-This policy sets out how and why we collect, use and disclose personal information, whether in oral, electronic or written form, of individuals who interact with St. Jude.
+This policy sets out how and why we collect, use, and disclose personal information, whether in oral, electronic, or written form, of individuals who interact with St. Jude Medical.
 It also explains how we safeguard the information you provide to us directly or indirectly.

 Personal information means information that identifies you individually, such as your name, address, e-mail address, affiliated organization or company name, birth date, medical device serial number, phone number, profession or specialty, diagnosis, treatment or condition, or other specific types of personal information.

 What Personal Information Do We Collect, and How?

 We collect personal information in a variety of ways, including through personal contact, via our Web sites and the Internet, over the telephone, through correspondence and from other sources, through our employees and their attendance at industry events, and, where necessary to identify patients, through third parties who have your authority to disclose such personal information to us or where we are required to do so by law.